 How to Open a TIFF File?

-A TIFF file, or Tagged Image File Format, is a type of image format that can be used to store high-quality images.
+A TIFF file, or Tagged Image File Format, is a type of image format that can store high-quality images.
 It is commonly used in the printing and publishing industry due to its ability to retain color information and detail when compressed.
-Opening a TIFF file is easy and can usually be done with Windows Photo Viewer or Apple Preview.
-But you should keep in mind, that you might want to open TIFF files in a graphic software or suite to use the full advantage of the file format.
+Opening a TIFF file is easy and usually done with Windows Photo Viewer or Apple Preview.
+But you should keep in mind that you might want to open TIFF files in a graphic software or suite to use the full advantage of the file format.

 Software for Opening TIFF Files